 There is nothing quite like a fresh water bottle to motivate you to drink more water.
 I personally love the colors that Nathan bottles offer, and I love that they are easy to clean and come in different sizes, too.

 Resistance tubes are great for warmups and workouts on-the-go.
 As a personal trainer, I love to use resistance tubes for active-isolated stretching during the warm-up period before moving onto heavier lifting.
-This set of resistance tubes can be used for all different levels and comes with a convenient carry bag.
+This set of resistance tubes can be used for all different levels.

 A yoga mat is one of three things I consider to be home gym essentials.
 They will make workouts of any kind more comfortable, and are easily transported.
 I use them for much more than yoga (stretching, pushups, planks, etc.) and recommend that everyone who exercises has one.
 This one is simple, thick, and comes in several colors.